 If anyone else is your motivation, all your efforts won’t work in the end.
 Why?
 Because people are fallible.
 They push your most painful buttons, leave your life when you least expect, don’t do things they said they would, and on the list goes.
 At some point, you’re going to hit a rough patch, and you need a rock solid foundation you can count on.

 You are the rock solid foundation you need (oh yes, you are).

 So always (always, always) check your motivation before you embark on a weight-loss program (or anything else for that matter).
 You are doing it for you and you alone.

-2. You don’t know your reason why.
+2. Weight-loss efforts fail because you don’t know your reason why

 Take the time to find the reason behind why you do what you do.
 Your reason why is that strong foundation on which to build your life.